Medically Reviewed by Anthony Dugarte, M.D., C.S.C.S

 She explained that when you first start an exercise program, your first 4 to 6 weeks of adaptations happen neurologically; and after neurologic adaptation, “we slowly start to see physiological adaptations such as muscle tone, weight loss or strength.”

-Depending on your consistency with exercise and nutrition, these adaptations can take anywhere from 8 to 12 weeks up to one year to reach your goals, noted Dr. Fenwick, who has worked with numerous individuals throughout her 30 years of training, including Olympic athletes, Mixed Martial Arts fighters, people hip and knee replacements, and individuals with Parkinson’s disease.
+Depending on your consistency with exercise and nutrition, these adaptations can take anywhere from 8 to 12 weeks up to one year to reach your goals, noted Dr. Fenwick, who has worked with numerous individuals throughout her 30 years of training, including Olympic athletes, Mixed Martial Arts fighters, people with hip and knee replacements, and individuals with Parkinson’s disease.

 “So the human body does not make quick, healthy changes – it’s a long-term commitment,” Dr. Fenwick emphasized.
 “It requires motivation, dedication, and long-term consistency to lose and keep the weight off, and get fit.”